 Are you worried about online sexual abuse or the way someone has been communicating with your child online?
 Are you concerned about online grooming or sexual behaviour online?
 If the answer is YES, Make a report to one of CEOP’s Child Protection Advisors.
-For more information regarding online safety, visit the CEOPS website. please click on the image below.

 The internet has changed all of our lives, particularly our children’s.
 For parents and carers this opens up a whole new world of things to be aware of.
 For many of us, this can all be a bit too much.

 You might be struggling to keep up with the things your child is doing online, you might wonder whether what they are doing is safe, and you might also be thinking how can I be as good a parent online as I am offline?

 The ThinkuKnow website is really helpful and aims to make online parenting simple and offers many practical tips and simple guidance.

 NSPCC’s Net Aware provides guidance to parents on social networking sites, apps and games which children use and how to keep their children safe in today’s digital world.
 It can be accessed via https://www.net-aware.org.uk/.
 Given that many such new sites constantly appear, this website can be quite useful to stay up to date and keep children safe.

 Click on the titles below for more information.

 - Talk to your child about what they’re up to online

 Be a part of their online life; involve the whole family and show an interest.
 Find out what sites they visit and what they love about them, if they know you understand they are more likely to come to you if they have any problems.